avabellaw/my-recipe/readme.md

 #### User Goals

-The target audience is aimed soley at anyone who likes to cook and modify recipes.
+The target audience is aimed solely at anyone who likes to cook and modify recipes.
-The goal is for users to be able to search recipies and share their own.
+The goal is for users to be able to search for recipes and share their own.

 User goals:
-1. Share, edit and delete their own recipes
+1. Share, edit and delete their recipes
 2. Copy a recipe as a template, with the original owner being credited.
 3. Search for recipes using filters.

 Site owner goals:
-3. Generate traffic to the website through it's users sharing recipes.
+3. Generate traffic to the website through its users sharing recipes.
 4. Successful website with an abundance of recipes.

 #### Research